wader/bump/_dev/README.md

 Bump can be used as a github action using the action `wader/bump@master` or by [providing it and referencing yourself](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow#referencing-actions-in-your-workflow)
-Here is a workflow that will look for new versions and creates PRs once per day:
+Here is a workflow that will read `Bumpfile` and look for new versions and creates PRs once per day at 9 UTC:

 ```yml
 name: 'Automatic version updates'